liushuping/Web-Security-Examples/README.md

  5. Open browser's Developer Tools window to check the network traffics from login process
  6. Input the hard-coded credentials `test@localhost:password`, then home page should be returned.
  7. Read the `Login(LoginViewModel model, string returnUrl = null)` method from file `AccountController.cs` understand how the user is authenticated.

+### Claims-based authenticaion
+This exercise requires an OpenId Connect authentication service, Azure Active Directory is one of the services.
+ 1. Register http://localhost:5001 in an Azure Active Directory instance
+ 2. find and uncomment the block `app.UseOpenIdConnectAuthentication` to enable OpenID Connect authentication
+ 3. Input the registered client ID and authority for the OpendID Connect options
+ 4. Add `[Authorize(ActiveAuthenticationSchemes="BooksOnlineCookie")]` attribute to `HomeController.cs` as class level
+ 5. Re-run the application and visit http://localhost:5001
+ 6. The page should be redirected to Azure Active Directory login page.